Introduction to the Dante’s Inferno Xbox Review

 While this repetitiveness might sometimes make the Dante’s Inferno gameplay feel a little boring, the button mashing adventure can be pretty entertaining sometimes.
 The wide variety of denizens which inhabit the underworld can help to keep things fresh, and the story line though fairly simple, is very involving.

-Conclusion to the Dante's Inferno Review
+Conclusion to the Dante’s Inferno Review (3 out of 5)

 While Dante’s Inferno does have some great qualities.
 It has definitely been overshadowed by Gods of War, a very similar game which preceded Dante’s Inferno.
 The visual effects and imaginative enemies are definitely entertaining, unfortunately some people find it gets a little tiresome after only a few hours of game time.